strangerstudios/pmpro-approvals/readme.txt

 View full documentation at: https://www.paidmembershipspro.com/add-ons/approval-process-membership/

 == Changelog ==
+= 1.0.4 =
+* BUG FIX: Fixed issue where approvals weren't showing up as pending due to corrupted settings.

 = 1.0.3 =
 * BUG FIX: Added the PMPro_Approvals::hasMembershipLevelSansApproval($level_id, $user_id) function, which is used now and fixes issues where a user was "approved" for a level they didn't even have.